darcyj/specificity_builds/old_builds/readme.txt

-these are old builds from before specificity had version numbers.
+these are old builds.
+More recent old builds are in folders titled with system info, just like in the main dir (../).

-moved to their own folder so their names aren't confusing.
+Older old builds (per version numbers) are in the folder "oldest builds"